muskalski/muskalski.github.io/content/posts/1/index.md

 +++
-title = "Deployment"
+title = "Domain"
-date = "2022-04-30"
+date = "2018-05-03"
 +++

-Hi there, I just put together a simple website and deployed it.
+Hi there, I just bought a new domain - muskalski.com - yay!

 <!--more-->

 ## A few words

-After a while I realized that it happens to me to over-engineer things not mentioning too much of strive for perfection.
-In general the latter is a good thing, but often it greatly delays or even leads me to abandoning my projects.

-Remember folks, simple is better than complex!
+I'm very surprised that no one took it yet.
+Good for me :)